Contact us

 • Secondly, let’s debunk some rumours and reveal what is true!:

 • "Diamonds are unbreakable".
 This is not true.
-Diamonds are the hardest stone there is, so they are cratch-proof (by something other than a diamond).
+Diamonds are the hardest stone there is, so they are scratch-proof (by something other than a diamond).
 However, a diamond can break.
 If the stone receives a bad or intense shock, it can crack.
 So be careful to really look after your diamond!

 • "Gold is eternal".
 Yes and no. 18K gold is the hardest material used in jewelry, but it is still a precious metal that is subject to the wear and tear of daily life.
 It scratches and develops a patina, especially when in contact with other metals, or twisting it.
 This can happen inadvertently, for example when carrying a heavy shopping bag, and although gold is a very strong metal, it can twist and the gemstone can fall off.